Arthur-Vic/Gas-Prices-Data-Analysis/README.md

 With this study I am aiming to work on my Data Analysis skills and learn along the way.
 For this project I've used Pandas along Jupyter Notebook in order to work with and see the changes made on to the csv file.
+Also, for presenting the data, I made a simple Power Bi Dashboard for ease of navigation and filtering of information.

 ## Dataset